History of Lamb House

 Lamb House has been an inspirational environment for many authors, resulting in it also becoming a fictionalised setting for some of their most well-known books.
 King George I stayed there in 1726.
 Explore the historical significance of this Sussex treasure.

-Fit for a king
+Fit for a King

 An inspiring place to write

-James wrote three of his novels here, The Wings of the Dove, The Ambassadors and The Golden Bowl.
-He wrote in the garden room, a self-contained building next to the house built in 1743 as a separate banqueting room and destroyed in 1940 during a bombing raid.
-Lamb House appeared as Mr Longdon’s home in James’s novel, The Awkward Age.
+James wrote his novella The Turn of the Screw and several acclaimed novels including: The Wings of the Dove, The Ambassadors and The Golden Bowl.
+It was while living and working at Lamb House that James began to be known as ‘The Master’.
+He usually wrote in the Green Room but he preferred the Garden Room in summer.
+This was a self-contained building next to the house constructed in 1743 as a separate banqueting room but destroyed in 1940 during a bombing raid.
+Lamb House appeared as Mr Langdon’s home in James’s novel An Awkward Age.